johnalison/WorkingPhilosophy/Lists.md

 - How to learn
 - How to practice
 - How to deal with emotions
+- Statistics, not calculus in high school (analog -> digital)

 # What is my purpose in Life ?
 - Spawn and maure sure my spawn spawn (gene-eye view)